 Another one of our common beliefs is that if you whistle in your home, you will be attracting some very bad luck, or like with the case of empty bottles or keys on a table (mentioned below) – you will have no money, as a result.
 P.S.
 You can still sing at home, just pass on the whistle.

 7. Don’t sit in a corner if single, or remain unwed.

 One of our most well-spread beliefs states that if you are to sit in a corner of a table – you will run the risk of never getting married.
 Luckily, for those that are already married – you can sit wherever you want.

 8. Don’t open an umbrella inside a room – it will bring you bad luck.

 Ukrainians consider it a bad luck to open one’s umbrella indoors.
 Regardless whether this umbrella is dry or wet, we won’t open it inside our house; if it is wet after use – we will shake it off and hang it on a door knob to dry, or we might leave it open on our balcony, veranda or porch (if we have one).

 9. Don’t leave an empty bottle on a table, or go broke.

 If you leave an empty bottle on a table that means you will soon have no money at your disposal.
 The same is true for keys.
 And yet another variation of this superstition applies when you place your purse on a floor (since few men wear purses – this one is applicable mostly to ladies).

-10. A bird poop has landed on you – expect money.
+10. A bird poop has landed on you – expect some money.

-When a bird drops a bomb on a Ukrainian, we are happy.
+When a bird drops a bomb on a Ukrainian – we celebrate.
 That means we’ll be getting some money (maybe even a new job) soon.
 The same is true when someone steps in an animal’s excrement – we believe that a hefty sum is on its way.
 Please note: this belief doesn’t work if one does it on purpose.